lindazha0/lindazha0.github.io/index.md

 ---
 # About Me

 I am a Master Student in Computer Science at [Tufts University](https://www.tufts.edu), currently focusing on computer engineering.
-I obtained my Bachelor degree in CS from [ShanghaiTech University](https://www.shanghaitech.edu.cn/eng/), during which I was supervised by Prof. [Quan Li](https://faculty.sist.shanghaitech.edu.cn/liquan/).
-In his Viseer Lab, my daily routine was about paper reading, visual analytics system designing and development.
+I obtained my Bachelor's degree in Computer Science and Technology from [ShanghaiTech University](https://www.shanghaitech.edu.cn/eng/), during which I was supervised by Prof. [Quan Li](https://faculty.sist.shanghaitech.edu.cn/liquan/) in ViSeer Lab and Prof. [Shu Yin](https://scholar.google.com/citations?user=CJGqcXoAAAAJ) over SC21 HPC Competition.
+As an undergrad RA in Viseer Lab, my routine was about paper reading, designing and developing visual analytics systems, and lots of teamwork.
+As a Master student now, I'm developing my full-stack skills further and actively seeking job oppertunities as a SE.
 Apart from that, I'm always enthusiastic about trying new projects in all areas.
 My current interests are **SE (Software Engineering), HCI (Human-Computer Interaction)** and **IoT (Internet of Things)**.
 I program mostly in **C/C++, Python, H5+C3+JS**.
 Feel free to contact me in English and Mandarine.

 ## Education